Museum-Quality Fine Art Prints For Homes, Hospitals & Offices

 Nature photography is a broad genre of art usually focused on natural history landscapes and wildlife subjects.
-Fine art nature photography is generally characterized by its absence of people.
+The genre is generally characterized by its absence of people.
 Fine art nature photography prints are commonly found in hospitals, hotels and luxury homes.
-In this article I will discuss the different types of nature photography, types of substrates and where to buy nature photography artwork.
+In this article I will discuss the different types of nature photography, types of substrates and where to buy artwork.

 Types of Nature Photography

-- Iconic Nature Scenics: the most common type of nature photography found in most photographers’ portfolios.
+Iconic Nature Scenics: the most common type of nature photography found in most photographers’ portfolios.
 This type of photography is generally made on popular roadside pullouts though not always.
-These iconic nature scenes are the most well-known scenes by the general public and heavily commercialized.
+These iconic scenes are the most well-known scenes by the general public and heavily commercialized.
 The style is characterized by its use of wide angle lenses and highly-saturated colors.
-Some photographers such as Peter Lik have made a career out of selling prints like this.

-- Intimate Nature Photography: The opposite of grand nature scenes, intimate nature photography generally focuses on “scenes within a scenes” such as forest scenes, rocks, colors and water patterns.
-Tree photography is a favorite subject of mine as I find them conducive to telling a visual story or metaphor.
+Intimate Nature Photography: The opposite of grand landscape scenes, intimate nature photography generally focuses on “scenes within a scenes” such as forest scenes, rocks, colors and water patterns.
+Trees are a favorite subject of mine as I find them conducive to telling a visual story or metaphor.

-- Abstract Nature Photography: This is arguably the most difficult type of nature photography art to visualize as most nature landscapes are a “found subject” as opposed to “created subject”.
+Abstract Nature Photography: This is arguably the most difficult type of nature photography art to visualize as most nature landscapes are a “found subject” as opposed to “created subject”.
 I find this type of photography to be very rewarding creatively and satisfying to make.
-Abstract nature photography is arguably the most artistic nature photography sub-genre.
+Abstract nature photography is arguably the most artistic of the sub-genres.

 Types of Fine Art Prints

-- Photography Galleries: More expensive than most art fair artwork, photography galleries usually have a higher-quality presentation with framing and lighting.
-The drawbacks are the nature photography is not necessarily much different from what you would see at an art fair and the price is much higher due to the overhead costs of maintaining a physically gallery space.
+Photography Galleries: More expensive than most art fair artwork, photography galleries usually have a higher-quality presentation with framing and lighting.
+The drawbacks are that the artwork is not necessarily much different from what you would see at an art fair and the price is much higher due to the overhead costs of maintaining a physically gallery space.